 Discretionary Bonus Examples

 Discretionary bonuses reward employees on an as-needed basis when they demonstrate exceptional performance.
-They are usually rewarded without taking company goals into account and can include:
+These types of performance-based bonuses are usually rewarded without taking company goals into account and can include:

-• Holiday Bonuses: These types of bonuses are awarded to employees to signify gratitude and appreciation at the end of the year.
+- Holiday Bonuses: These types of bonuses are awarded to employees at the end of the year to signify gratitude and appreciation.
 Typically, a holiday bonus is given equally to the entire staff.

-• Project Bonuses: These types of bonuses are given to employees for completing outstanding work on a special project.
+- Project Bonuses: These bonuses are given to employees for completing outstanding work on a particular project.

-• Spot Bonuses: These types of bonuses reward employees for “on the spot” achievements that deserve recognition.
+- Spot Bonuses: These bonuses reward employees for “on the spot” achievements that deserve recognition.

 Example